-Alessandro Pier Guidi is an Italian racing driver and the freshly crowned world GT champion.
-He won the GT class in the 2017 FIA World Endurance Championship together with James Calado, driving a factory-entered Ferrari 488 GTE.
+Alessandro Pier Guidi is an Italian racing driver who currently serves as Ferrari factory driver in GT races.
+He reached the top of the world in 2017 by winning the GT class in the 2017 FIA World Endurance Championship together with James Calado, driving a Ferrari 488 GTE.

 Previously in a career, Pier Guidi participated in many different GT and single-seater competitions, scoring only one championship title in the 2005 Italian GT Championship.